Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Percheron horses require more shelter than some other livestock.
 Because they are a little more susceptible to different climates, they will need full protection in a dry and safe environment.
 Your horse should be in a stall littered with strong, freshwater, and hay.

-Because horses are such graceful jumpers, you’ll need to make sure that your fence can withstand.
+Because horses are such graceful jumpers, you’ll need to make sure that your fence can withstand any escape attempts.
 Many horse owners put up an electric fence so the horse knows to associate the fence with boundaries.

 Percheron horses are wonderful when toting people around.
 One of the major downfalls of the breed is size.
 It seems to intimidate people more so than others.
 Don’t let their enormous mass for you—they are incredibly gentle and easy to ride.